 - Space maintenance for the permanent teeth

 All of the above mentioned are important for the child’s overall growth and development.
-It is important to teach the child early on about the importance of oral hygiene and dental hygiene methods like brushing.
+It is important to teach the child early on about the importance of oral hygiene and train your child in good dental hygiene methods like brushing.